 Front woman, Rio Scafone ignites the stage with a raw audacity that critics describe as “exhilarating” and “primal.
 With the slow-burn swagger of a young Elvis Presley and the wailing abandon of Little Richard, Rio is known for her larger-than-life stage presence and big soulful voice.
 She’s been described as “Big Mama Thornton meets Little Richard meets Freddie Mercury.”

-Junebug stated playing bass guitar in a Detroit suburb at the age of 15.
-He started playing rock and funk gigs early on, adding upright bass to his arsenal and was accepted to both Berklee College of Music and Julliard, but stayed in Detroit to pursue a Jazz major at Wayne State University.
-Coming out of college, he scored a spot playing for Lava/Atlantic recording artists, The Atomic Fireballs.
-After their breakup, he has been a band leader and side man for dozens of projects, playing a wide diversity of styles, including funk, latin, world fusion, metal, celtic, jazz, bebop, bigband and much more.
-He’s toured with Motor City Josh (Blues), The Town Pants (Celt Roots Rock), Brothers of the Sea (Irish) and more recently with the legendary Louis Prima Jr. and the Witnesses.
+Seán “Junebug” Harris started playing bass guitar in a Detroit suburb at the age of 15.
+Early on, he gravitated towards metal and funk but soon added jazz, Motown and soul music to his repertoire, attracted by the amazing basslines.
+He added an upright bass to his arsenal, pursuing small ensembles and big bands.
+He was accepted to both Berklee College of Music and Julliard, but decided to stay in Detroit to pursue a Jazz major at Wayne State University, where he was steeped in the Detroit jazz scene and becoming a well known and highly-sought bassist, and performing with the Detroit Symphony Civic Orchestra.
+During the late 90’s swing revival, he landed a gig playing upright bass for Lava/Atlantic recording artists, The Atomic Fireballs.
+After AF’s breakup, he has been a band leader, musical director, arranger and sideman for dozens of projects, playing a wide diversity of styles, including funk, latin, world music, fusion, metal, celtic, jazz, bebop, soul, big band and much more.
+In addition to the Revival and many short or subbing tours, he’s toured with Motor City Josh (Blues), The Town Pants (Celtic Roots Rock), Lucky Blaggards (Irish) and Louis Prima Jr. and the Witnesses.
 Junebug loves little more than a-slapping and a-sweating over his big bull fiddle, and arranging music/directing the band with Rio for the Revival. photo by Chris Bjornberg